-On the contentious side, Sathia regularly appears as counsel for statutory boards, government-linked companies, international developers, contractors and consultants in complex and large-scale domestic and international arbitration, litigation, adjudication and mediation concerning building, construction, engineering and infrastructure disputes.
+On the contentious side, Sathia regularly appears as counsel for public and private sector clients in complex and large-scale domestic and international arbitration, litigation, adjudication and mediation concerning the built environment.
 On the non-contentious side, he regularly advises on tender and project documentation under various procurement models in relation to domestic and regional building, construction, engineering and infrastructure projects.

 Sathia joined the Firm in 2003, was seconded to 4 Pump Court Chambers, London in 2007/08 where he worked with leading Queen’s Counsel and became a Partner in 2009.

 - Advised government and government-linked entities on the project documentation on a wide range of public sector infrastructure projects including, rail, road, power and utilities projects.